icepat/ICETutorial/README.md

 ![ICETutorial](https://github.com/icepat/ICETutorial/blob/master/screen_shot.jpg?raw=true)

+### Installation

+With [CocoaPods](http://cocoapods.org/), add this line to your Podfile.

+	pod 'ICETutorial', '~> 1.1.1'

+Or add the files manually into your project.

 ### Setting-up the ICETutorial
 The code is commented, and I guess, easy to read/understand/modify.
 All the available settings for the scrolling are located in the header : ICETutorial.h :